 The Saturday Evening Post artists featuring Norman Rockwell & Sarah Stilwell Weber and others are the catalyst triggering interest and participation.

-Choosing a puzzle for elderly patient
+Choosing a puzzle for your loved one with dementia

 • Jigsaw puzzle theme or picture is critical.
 You must have picture puzzle that will grab patient’s attention immediately and have the ability to keep patients interest.